In this post I explain how to take apart a Lenovo ThinkPad Edge laptop.

 I’ll show how to:

-1. Access laptop memory, hard drive, fan assembly.
+1. Access the memory, hard drive, fan assembly.

-Before you start, make sure the laptop is turned off.
+Before you start, make sure the computer is turned off.

 STEP 1.

 Loosen five screws securing the bottom cover.
-Under the bottom cover you’ll find laptop memory, hard drive, fan assembly.
+Under the bottom cover you’ll find the memory modules, hard drive, fan assembly.

 STEP 2.